Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

-In order to have an additional but coarser comparison for the sizes of skyrmions formed between square parallelepipeds having different side lengths ($\textsl{\textrm{a}}$) the skyrmion's diameter is computed during the last stages of the magnetization reversal.
-In \textbf{Fig. \ref{fig:lastskyrmion}} the skyrmion's diameter $d_{sk}$, the external field values $B_{ext}$ just before the annihilation of the skyrmion are shown as a function of the square side \textsl{\textrm{a}} at $T=\mathrm{300K}$.
-As the side of the square base \textsl{\textrm{a}} is increased the skyrmion's annihilation field moves to more negative values.
-The lowest skyrmion's annihilation field is -0.7T for \textsl{\textrm{a}}=180nm.
-The highest value for skyrmion's diameter is $d_{sk}^{max}=15.8$nm and can be achieved with nanoparticle geometry having \textsl{\textrm{a}}=180 nm side length.
-As the side length $\textsl{\textrm{a}}$ reduces $d_{sk}$ also reduces attaining its minimum value close to 12 nm for \textsl{\textrm{a}}=140 nm.
-Further decrease is followed by a slight diameter increase leading to values around $d_{sk}\approxeq 14$nm.

-The skyrmion diameter-size has been calculated at different MCA values for the reference nanoparticle and the results are given in \textbf{Fig. \ref{fig:sizeTandMCA}} for the specific value of $B_{ext}=-0.4\mathrm{T}$.
-At first glance two different linear regimes with different values and signs for the slopes exist describing the skyrmion's size dependence on the MCA value.
+The skyrmion diameter-size has been calculated at different MCA values for the reference nanoparticle and the results are given in \textbf{Fig. \ref{fig:sizeTandMCA}} for the specific value of $B_{ext}=-0.4$ T. At first glance two regimes exist describing the skyrmion's size dependence on the MCA value.
 Lower MCA values have a stronger effect on $d_{sk}$.
-In particular, as MCA value gradually increases from 150, to 200 and finally to 250 $\mathrm{kJ/m^3}$ the diameter of skyrmion increases attaining the values $d_{sk}=$ 37, 40, 54 nm, respectively.
-The $d_{sk}=54$ nm value is the maximum skyrmion diameter obtained through the variation MCA.
-Further increase of the MCA to values up to $Ku=\mathrm{450kJ/m^3}$ causes the diameter of the skyrmion to decrease almost linearly to 47.5 nm.
+In particular, as MCA value increases linearly ($d_{sk} = 0.4148Ku -8.8949$) from 78.2, to 104.3 and finally to 130.4 $\mathrm{kJ/m^3}$ the diameter of skyrmion increases attaining the values $d_{sk}\approx$ 25 , 31, 47 nm, respectively.
+Further increase of the MCA to values up to $Ku=\mathrm{234.7 \; kJ/m^3}$ does not affect the diameter of the skyrmion and a plateau region is evident with the created skyrmion having $d_{sk} \approx 47.5$ nm.

-Finally, the skyrmion diameter for the reference nanoparticle for $Ku=\mathrm{250kJ/m^3}$ and $B_{ext}=\mathrm{-0.4 \;T}$ has been calculated for different temperatures around 300K as can be seen also in \textbf{Fig. \ref{fig:sizeTandMCA}}.
-It is clear that the temperature does not affect the size of the created skyrmion even for temperatures 30K above or below the room-temperature.
+Finally, the skyrmion diameter for the reference nanoparticle and for $Ku=\mathrm{130.4 \; kJ/m^3}$, $B_{ext}=\mathrm{-0.4 \;T}$ has been calculated for different temperatures ($d_{sk}(T) $) around 300 K as can be seen also in \textbf{Fig. \ref{fig:sizeTandMCA}}.
+It is clear that the temperature does not affect the size of the created skyrmion even for temperatures 30 K above or below the room-temperature.